faqihmadani/faqihmadani/README.md

 Full Stack Developer
 --------------------

 I am an informatics student at Telkom University, Bandung.
-I have a passion for developing websites and I thoroughly enjoy delving into various web technologies to build intriguing projects.
+I have a passion for developing websites and I love exploring different web technologies to create interesting projects.
 Other than programming, I find joy in diverse activities such as watching anime, jogging, and playing table tennis with friends.

 * 🌍  I'm based in Bandung, West Java
 * 🖥️  See my portfolio at [My Portfolio Website](http://faqihmadani.my.id)